AmiriL2/blog/_posts/2023-10-6-ToDo-Project.md

 ```
 ### **Finishing Touches**

-In order to allow the code to print out the todos, you must use a for loop.
-This for loop must say that for T in todos, print out the todos.
+In order to allow the code to print out the to dos, you must use a for loop.
+This for loop must say that for T in to ToDo, print out the to  dos.
 This T will represenent the values inside of the list.
 However, that is not all that we will be doing.
-We will be also printing out the number of todos next to the todos in the list.
+We will be also printing out the number of to dos next to the to dos in the list.

 The way we will do this is by setting a value to one.
-In this example, we will use X. Everytime we add another item to the todo, the number will go up.
+In this example, we will use X. Everytime we add another item to the to do, the number will go up.
 We do not have to worry about the remove because when you remove an item from the list the number in the list will go down by one.

 Although, putting these all together will not print out properly and result in a syntax error.
 Why might you ask?
 Because X is printed out as an integer, not a string.
 So what you must do is convert X back to a string by doing str(X).
 After doing that, now you may put these altogether and have a proper printout.